chapel-lang/chapel/tools/mason/README.rst

 To submit a package to the Mason-Registry
 =========================================

-The mason registry(a repository in the chapel-lang repository) will hold the manifest files for packages submitted by developers.
-To contribute a package, all a developer has to do is host their package in a git repository, write a manifest file(in TOML) with a source field containing the URL to the package repository, and open a PR in the mason-registry repository!
+The mason registry will hold the manifest files for packages submitted by developers.
+To contribute a package, all a developer has to do is host their package in a git repository, write a manifest file (in TOML) with a source field containing the URL to the package repository, and open a PR in the mason-registry repository.
 As soon as trusted chapel developers look at your package and approve it, other users will be able to use your package through mason simply by adding the name and version number of your package to their project's dependencies!

 Steps:
       1) Write a library or binary project in chapel using Mason
       2) Host that project in a git repository. (e.g. GitHub)
       3) Add a source field to the Mason.toml file in your project's repository.